 Cell phones may not be turned on or used during instructional time, except for instructional and educational purposes with the explicit approval of the teacher.

 Students are not permitted to drive cars or other motor vehicles on campus roadways or in campus parking lots.

 We share the campus with two K-8 schools.
 Each day more than 2,500 children- including children as young as 4 ars old walk alongside campus roadways and on walkways through campus parking lots on their way to and from school.
 School buses drop off and pick up children from each of the three schools including students who are medically fragile.
 For everyone's safety, we cannot permit inexperienced student drivers to drive on campus.

 In addition to the vehicle being subject to being towed, students who are observed driving on campus will be subject to disciplinary action.
 This may include detention and/or suspension.

 Please be aware that after speaking with DOE legal counsel, you assume liability for your child in case of an accident.
 All accidents and reckless driving witnessed or recorded may be reported to the police and will likely affect your insurance premiums.

-- During their assigned Small Learning Community's lunch period, all students must attend lunch.
+During their assigned lunch period, all students must attend lunch.
 Students who want to attend other activities during their assigned lunch period must obtain an Official Pass from the teacher supervising the activity prior to arriving to the cafeteria.
-Library Passes will be distributed on a first come basis.
-Students are not permitted leave the cafeteria with food under any circumstances.
-Doors to the cafeteria will close 5 minutes after the lunch period begins.
-Once the doors are closed, daily announcements will begin.
-Students arriving to the cafeteria late/after the doors are closed will be required to wait outside the cafeteria until the daily announcements are completed.
+Library Passes to college office & doors to café close at the end of the of the period.

 Random Scanning Policy